- Home to DLR

 You do not have to look for work if:

-- You have a definite recall date to return to full-time work with an employer that paid 50 percent or more of your base period wages and, due to weather-related seasonal factors, work is not available in your primary base-period occupation and other suitable work is not available, or
+- You have a definite recall date to return to full-time work with an employer that paid 50%s or more of your base period wages and, due to weather-related seasonal factors, work is not available in your primary base-period occupation and other suitable work is not available, or

 - You are a member in good standing with a referring union through which you normally obtain employment, or

-We will notify you of your work search requirements at the time you file your unemployment claim.
-Your efforts in searching for work must reflect a genuine desire to obtain employment immediately.
+We will notify you of your work search requirements at the time you file your reemployment assistance claim.
+Your efforts in searching for work must reflect a genuine desire to obtain employment.

 Contact Customer Service at 605.626.2452 if you have questions about your work search.